persapiens/Course/Project/Pipeline2.md

 ...

 # Trigger a build job (named checkbox.io), wait for output, and print build log.
+# Extend existing build job to add a static analysis phase.
 # Static analysis should fail build job if any code smells are detected.
-$ pipeline build checkbox.io
+$ pipeline build checkbox.io -u <admin> -p <admin>
 ```

 ##### Constraints

-* Use bakerx as local provisioner for your VM (named "jenkins-srv").
+* Use bakerx as local provisioner for your VM (named "config-srv").
 * Assign static ip address 192.168.33.20 for jenkins server.
 * Use ansible for configuration.
 No credit given for use of ansible galaxy roles.
 * Run jenkins server on port 9000.
 Note that iTrust will need port 8080.
-* There is no required jenkins plugin; however, you will want to install anything that makes creating your build job easier.

 ### 🛠️Automatically configure a build environment and build job (iTrust)